International Money Transfer

 The Payment Provider refers to the Financial Account associated with a customer or beneficiary.

-The primary difference in creating an Authorization transaction for Money Transfer is the inclusion of additional compliance data.
+The primary difference in creating an authorization transaction for international money transfers is including additional compliance data.
 IAT regulations require specific information to be included with each transaction, such as the originator's name, address, and country, to ensure transparency and security in cross-border transactions.
 These additional data fields are necessary to meet compliance standards and help prevent money laundering, terrorist financing, and other financial crimes.
-In this section, we will guide you through the process of including this compliance data in your Authorization transaction for Money Transfer using Trustly's API.

 {